Table of Contents Hide

 Third party delivery companies generally don’t require any cash to change hands, as all finances are handled through an app or website.

 Delivery driver jobs at catering companies also involves picking up food and delivering it to customers, but it may also have other requirements as well.
-Drivers may have to pack up food and supplies at the catering kitchen and set up the meal at the venue upon delivery.
+Drivers may have to pack up food and supplies at the catering kitchen with a large enough catering bag and set up the meal at the venue upon delivery.
 They may also be required to return non-disposable items to the catering kitchen after the meal is complete.

 Drivers may need to finalize payment with customers, although payment will usually be pre-arranged with the catering manager or salesperson.